Seismic protection of structures

 for everyone.
 Italy has become one of the world's most advanced standards

-perform linear and non linear analysis to proof how much can be easier
+to perform linear and non linear analysis to proof how much can be easier

 to design structures using the base isolation technology.